Ficus: Fig fruit and reproduction system

 All the native fig trees of the American continent are hermaphrodites, as well as species like Indian banyan (F. benghalensis), weeping fig (F. benjamina), Indian rubber plant (F. elastica), fiddle-leaved fig (F. lyrata), Moreton Bay fig (F. macrophylla), Chinese banyan (F. microcarpa), sacred fig (F. religiosa) and sycamore fig (F. sycomorus).
 The common fig (Ficus carica) is a gynodioecious plant, as well as lofty fig or clown fig (F. aspera), Roxburgh fig (F. auriculata), mistletoe fig (F. deltoidea), F. pseudopalma, creeping fig (F. pumila) and related species.
 The hermaphrodite common figs are called "inedible figs" or "caprifigs"; in traditional culture in the Mediterranean region they were considered food for goats (Capra aegagrus).
 In the female fig trees, the male flower parts fail to develop; they produce the "'edible figs".
 Fig wasps grow in common fig caprifigs but not in the female syconiums because the female flower is too long for the wasp to successfully lay her eggs in them.
 Nonetheless, the wasp pollinates the flower with pollen from the caprifig it grew up in.
+In many situations, the wasp pollinator is unable to escape and dies within the fruit.
 When the wasp dies, it is broken down by enzymes (Ficain) inside the fig. Fig wasps are not known to transmit any diseases harmful to humans.

 When a caprifig ripens, another caprifig must be ready to be pollinated.
 In temperate climes, wasps hibernate in figs, and there are distinct crops.
 Caprifigs have three crops per year; common figs have two.
 The first crop (breba) is larger and juicier, and usually eaten fresh.
 In cold climates the breba crop is often destroyed by spring frosts.
 Some parthenocarpic cultivars of common figs do not require pollination at all, and will produce a crop of figs (albeit sterile) in the absence of caprifigs and fig wasps.
+According to Ziegler and Leigh, syconia "sweat" on hot days to keep the pollinating wasps from overheating.
+They also state that Ficus spp are the most efficient producers of sugar "of any other tree yet known".